RealToddler/RealToddler/README.md

 # 💫 About Me:
-I am a French IT student in second year @ EPITA
+I am a French IT student my third year @ EPITA

 ## 🌐 Socials: